Channel drift: Broadcast

-However, the 1970s saw a political turn rightward, increasingly suspicious of Federal programs especially, and originally-anticipated steady increases in public taxpayer support did not materialize, leaving the new PBS and its stations with significant monetary gaps that had to be filled by other sources.Pledge drives, at least an annual occurrence on stations, emerged in the mid-1970s to address cutbacks from the Corporation for Public Broadcasting that occurred due to political changes and the economic recessions of that period; members of the general public donated money to the station in exchange for certain privileges.
-Also, stations and program producers began to cultivate so-called "underwriting" (a modified form of advertising that did not interrupt shows in progress) from businesses, particularly large corporations who were then motivated by a sense of noblesse oblige to their communities and the country at large (in later years, these grants were targeted more toward certain genres, raising suspicions by critics that they constituted de facto commercial advertising).
-This created another significant source of revenue.
-Some stations even held week-long auctions of merchandise or services donated by retailers and other businesses, where viewers placed bids, and the highest bidder received the item or service in exchange for a donation to the station.
+However, the 1970s saw a political turn toward conservatism, which led to general suspicion of federal programs; the expected steady increase in public taxpayer support did not materialize, leaving the new PBS and its affiliates with significant budget gaps that needed to be filled from other sources.
+Pledge drives—an annual or more frequent activity—emerged during the mid-1970s to address cutbacks from the Corporation for Public Broadcasting, which occurred because of political changes and economic recessions.
+Members of the general public donated money to the station in exchange for certain privileges.
+Also, stations and program producers began to cultivate so-called underwriting, a modified form of advertising that did not interrupt shows in progress; this underwriting was sought from businesses, particularly large corporations who were motivated by a sense of noblesse oblige (social responsibility) toward their communities and the country at large.
+In later years, these grants were targeted more toward certain genres, raising suspicions by critics that they constituted de facto commercial advertising.
+This innovation created another significant source of revenue.
+Some stations even held week-long auctions of merchandise or services donated by retailers and other businesses; in these auctions, viewers placed bids, and the highest bidder received the item or service in exchange for a donation to the station.
 These auctions were highly successful in many markets from the 1970s through the 2000s.